-It is envisaged that all excavated material will be reused on site.
-If material is removed off-site it could be reused as a by-product (and not as a waste).
-If this is done, it will be done in accordance with Regulation 15 (By-products) (previously Article 27) of European Union (Waste Directive) Regulations 2011-2020, which requires that certain conditions are met and that by-product notifications are made to the EPA via their online notification form.
+It is currently envisaged that no excavated material will be reused on site.
+When material is removed off-site it could be reused as a by-product (and not as a waste).
+If this is done, it will be done in accordance with Regulation 27 of the European Communities (Waste Directive) Regulations 2011, as amended, which requires that certain conditions are met and that by-product notifications are made to the EPA via their online notification form.
 Excavated material should not be removed from site until approval from the EPA has been received.
 The potential to reuse material as a by-product will be confirmed during the course of the excavation works, with the objective of eliminating any unnecessary disposal of material.